 The financial markets can be a headrush.
 Regulating your emotions, especially such dominant ones as fear, greed, hope, and regret, is crucial.
 Your ability to remain poised while the market is volatile often determines how successful you can be.

 In trading, speed does not always reap rewards.
 Having rock-solid discipline is the best way to guide your trading strategies and reduce risk.
-If you match discipline with patience, you can often resist the urge to jump at every new opportunity, instead of waiting for the right moment that aligns with your trading plan.
+If you match discipline with patience, you can resist the urge to jump at every opportunity and wait for the right moment in your trading plan.

 The only constant, in life as in trading, is change.
 As markets ebb and flow, you must have the adaptability to pivot your strategies and approaches.
 You must be open to learning and taking on new information.
 This way, you can remain relevant and effective, regardless of market shifts.

 Some people practice meditation, others use different relaxation techniques.
-Either way, it’s always best to have a clear mind before you approach the hustle and bustle of trading.
+Either way, it’s best to have a clear mind before you start trading.

-We cannot state this often enough.
+I cannot state this often enough.
 You must understand what you want from trading – be it a certain profit, a learning experience, or achieving a financial goal.
+It's all part of a solid trading plan.

 Every trader should know to only invest what they can afford to lose, and always use stop-loss orders to protect their money.